syncfusion-content/maui-docs/MAUI/Rotator/Getting-started.md

 ## Create a Simple SfRotator

 The `SfRotator` control is configured entirely in C# code or by using XAML markup.
-The following steps explain on how to create a `SfRotator` and configure its elements,

-* Adding namespace for the added assemblies.

-{% tabs %}

-{% highlight xaml %}

-	xmlns:syncfusion="clr-namespace:Syncfusion.Maui.Rotator;assembly=Syncfusion.Maui.Rotator"

-{% endhighlight %}

-{% highlight C# %}

-	using Syncfusion.Maui.Rotator;

-{% endhighlight %}

-{% endtabs %}

-* Now add the `SfRotator` control with a required optimal name by using the included namespace.

-{% tabs %}

 {% highlight xaml %}